Kevin Junee: Career

 Premiership success was one of the few things that eluded Junee throughout his career.
 The closest he came was in 1972 when he was a member of the Eastern Suburbs side that was defeated by Manly in that year's Grand Final 19–14.

 At the end of the 1973 season, Junee left Easts to join Manly in 1974 after a player swap brought his former halfback rival at Easts (and a 1973 premiership winner with Manly), Johnny Mayes back to the club.
 That year, Eastern Suburbs won their first premiership since 1945 and won again in 1975, losing only three games all season.
 To rub salt into these wounds, Mayes had just won a premiership with Manly in 1973 and was part of these two premiership winning sides.
 While playing for the Sea Eagles during the 1974 NSWRFL season Junee topped the season's try-scoring list with 23 tries, a club record at the time and still second all-time season for the club (as of 2017), only beaten by Phil Blake who crossed for 27 in 1983.
 Junee scored only 6 tries for Manly in 1975.

 Junee returned to Easts for his final season in 1976 (Manly won the 1976 premiership), displacing Mayes at halfback before the emergence of an up-and-coming Kevin Hastings.
 Junee, who played 159 matches for Eastern Suburbs, has been made a life member of the club.

 Post Playing

-Junee went on to run a sports store in Bondi Junction for many years.
+Junee founded a chain of sports stores with business partner Tony Rule in the late 60's / early 70's called Kevin Junee's Run For Your Life sports stores.
+The original store was located in Bondi Junction.
+Additional stores opened up in Angel Arcade in Sydney's CBD; Kingsford, Liverpool, Bankstown and Roselands.